 - a.
 Non-delegated (without the use of the Abridged Submission Method): When a CDC submits an SBA 504 application under the non-delegated processing method, the CDC submits the application and supporting documents to SBA through E-Tran.
 SBA will make the final determination as to the eligibility of the Applicant, use of proceeds, the credit decision, including adequacy of collateral pledged, structure of the loan, and the Borrower's contribution of the Applicant. - b.
 Abridged Submission Method (ASM): ASM is a streamlined loan application processing procedure, which does not involve the exercise of any delegated authority. - c.
 Accredited Lenders Program (ALP): SBA delegates to ALP CDCs increased authority to process, close and service 504 loans.
-(13 CFR § 120.840) CDCs processing loans under their ALP authority will use one of the processing methods as described in this paragraph 1.a. or b. - d.
+(13 CFR § 120.840) CDCs processing loans under their ALP authority will use one of the processing methods as described in this Paragraph 1.a. or b., or their ALP Express authority for qualifying loans as described in 1.d. - d.
+ALP Express: ALP CDCs in good standing may underwrite, approve, close, and service ALP Express Loans.
+An ALP Express Loan is a 504 loan in an amount that is not more than \$500,000 which has been made by an ALP CDC and designated by the ALP CDC as an ALP Express Loan during submission.
+SBA will not review the credit decision made by the ALP CDC for an ALP Express Loan.
+However, the ALP Express Loan is subject to final approval by the Sacramento Loan Processing Center (SLPC) as to eligibility, as described in this

+- paragraph 3.e.
+There is no loan loss reserve requirement for loans made under ALP Express delegated authority. - e.
 PCLP CDC: Under the Premier Certified Lenders Program (PCLP), SBA delegates to PCLP CDCs increased authority to process, close, service and liquidate 504 loans, and may also give PCLP CDCs increased authority to litigate 504 loans (13 CFR § 120.845).
 Loans processed under PCLP CDC authority are subject to the same loan terms and conditions as other 504 loans, but SBA delegates to the PCLP CDC all loan approval decisions except certain eligibility issues.
 The SOP indicates where PCLP CDCs are required to process 504 loans using non-delegated processing.
+PCLP CDCs may decide to process an ALP Express Loan under their status as an ALP CDC instead of as a PCLP CDC, thereby not requiring the CDC to comply with Loan Loss Reserve Fund requirements for that loan.
+A PCLP CDC that decides to process a loan as an ALP Express Loan may only use ALP Express authorities, not PCLP authority, for that loan.